 Talking about time-saving, Shopify is still the winner this time.

 With just a couple of steps, merchants can easily open their stores on Shopify.
-Also, Shopify offers a 14-day free trial so that people can play around with the platform and get a good understanding of it before making a final decision.
+Also, Shopify offers a 3-day free trial then Pay $1 per month within first month, so that people can play around with the platform and get a good understanding of it before making a final decision.

-Check out our brief tutorial on Shopify’s trial below:
+Check out our brief tutorial on Shopify's Free Trial below:

 For your own website, it will take a considerable amount of time to get things done before running your store.
 You will have to spend time finding a proper domain and hosting provider, calculating fees and costs for web developers, and considering SSL installation.
 Just one small mistake could cause your website to collapse, so the process can be tough at first.
 When you install an SSL certificate on your website, it could be any popular cert like AlphaSSL wildcard, or Comodo PositiveSSL wildcard as we assume here that you are running an eCommerce store.
 You can however install any other SSL certificate like single domain or multi domain on your website.